 Visitors to Platbos frequently comment on its healing, peaceful energy.
 Since 2006, Melissa Saayman Krige (below) has been making vibrational remedies from the flowers and the leaves of the thirteen main tree species of the forest.

 These unique remedies work gently but deeply to restore balance to the mental, emotional and spiritual bodies.
 The tree essences are supportive to other healing modalities.

 Melissa now offers Practitioner Training Courses at Platbos for therapists who would like to incorporate the African Tree Essences into their Practice.
 These experiential weekend courses are also enjoyed by those who simply love trees and forests and would like to learn more about connecting spiritually to trees.
-There is a course taking place next weekend.
-Check out our calendar entry for more info.

 any help welcome

 When you make a donation to plant a tree at Platbos, you are helping to conserve and extend the biodiversity of the forest.
 Each new tree planted contributes a square metre of forest canopy and the myriad of life forms that this supports.

 Whether it’s planting a tree in honour of someone special, or sponsoring tree planting to minimize your ecological footprint, your participation in the Trees for Tomorrow reforestation project is what enables the Kriges to realize their goal in conserving and rehabilitating this unique forest.